nicoschoenteich/generator-ui5-project2/notes.md

 - instantly deployable
 - better file structure, e.g. usage of `prompts.js` for every subgenerator
 - better usage of central helper methods to reduce redundencies
+- remove confusion when calling the project generator and it asked for app vs. webapp creation
+- less yeoman conflicts upon project creation for a smoother experience

 ## Easy UI5 project generator 2.0 - a new implementation and best practices